 This professional program prepares graduates to assume entry-level positions in a variety of health care settings.
-The program is divided into two components; entry as a pre-nursing major focused on meeting course pre-requisites, and entry as a nursing major focused on the clinical and didactic portions of
+The program is divided into two compo-

 FACILITIES

 The School of Nursing utilizes the facilities and resources of the entire university, the community and upstate health care agencies.
 The School of Nursing has two campuses that offer the undergraduate program in nursing, one at the main campus at USC Upstate and one on the Greenville campus at the University Center at Greenville (UCG).
 Both campuses are equipped with state of the art classrooms, computer labs in addition to a separate Simulation Center.